-Some said it would never catch on, but here we are over four years on from the original Galaxy Note phablet with the fourth generation device - the Samsung Galaxy Note 4.
+Some said it would never catch on, but over four years on from the original Galaxy Note phablet the fourth generation device - the Samsung Galaxy Note 4 - launched.

 The Galaxy Note's big screen and S Pen stylus are certainly not for everyone.
-The Samsung Galaxy S6 and Galaxy Alpha offer a more mainstream smartphone setup - the Note 4 brings together big power, a big screen and big productivity - even if it is a little long in the tooth now.
+The Samsung Galaxy S6 and Galaxy Alpha offer a more mainstream smartphone setup, while the Note 4 brings together big power, a big screen and big productivity - even if it is a little long in the tooth now.

-If you're after a top-end smartphone which won't break the bank (or your palm, pocket or handbag) then you're probably in the wrong place - you could consider the Galaxy S6 or Galaxy S6 Edge, and while they offer the latest tech from Samsung, they're not exactly cheap either.
+If you're after a top-end smartphone which won't break your palm, pocket or handbag then you're probably in the wrong place - you could consider the Galaxy S6 or Galaxy S6 Edge, as they offer the latest tech from Samsung in a more compact design.